technologiestiftung/berlingaertnert_senmvku_masterportal/README.md

 ## Data

-The datasets will soon be available as open data.
+The displayed urban garden datasets will be made available as open data in the near future.

 ## Contributors